-- Communication with parents regarding school goals and information is important. - Parental feedback is necessary for continuous improvement. - Parent volunteers support student success by building community and school spirit. - All school partners are valued. - Strong parent partnerships are necessary in order to assist our teachers and our children.
+- Communication with parents regarding school goals and school information is important. - Parental feedback is necessary for continuous improvement. - Parent volunteers support student success by building community and school spirit. - All school partners are valued. - Strong parent partnerships are necessary in order to assist our teachers and our children.

 In order to keep families abreast of Fox Hill news, the Fox Hill Family Update is sent weekly to all families.
 The newsletter includes a school message from the principal, academic updates, PTO information, school events, and school happenings for the upcoming week.
 Parents also receive school communication and reminders via Parent Square and social media websites.
 Both the weekly Fox Hill Family Update and the Parent Square messages can be translated into a variety of languages for parents to read.
-Families are also able to provide feedback via these communication platforms.
+Families are also able to provide feedback via our ParentSquare communication platform.

 The PTO (Parent Teacher Organization) works alongside school staff to support educational opportunities in the school as well as help coordinate and promote multiple school community opportunities for families.
-Events include Ice Cream Social, Back to School/Parent Informational Night, Fox Hill Community Fundraiser Nights, Math and Literacy Nights, Reward Nights, Honors Celebrations, Veteran's Day/Dad's Club Breakfast, Fall Festival, Breakfast with VIPs, and Spring Open House.
+Events include Ice Cream Social, Back to School/Parent Informational Night, Fox Hill Community Fundraiser Nights, Math and Literacy Nights, Honors Celebrations, School Dances, Fall Festival, Breakfast with VIPs, and Spring Open House.